AlextheYounga/us-federal-code/usc/title-42-the-public-health-and-welfare/chapter-6a-public-health-service/subchapter-ii-general-powers-and-duties/part-b-federal-state-cooperation/sec-247d-7f.md

 #### (b) Sunset ####

-The applicability of this section shall expire after January 19, 2024.
+The applicability of this section shall expire after March 8, 2024.

 #### (c) Definitions ####